erinwolff/checklist-bot/README.md

 # Discord Checklist Bot

 This bot allows you to create and manage checklists directly within Discord.
-*At this time, only one checklist per user.*
+*At this time, only one checklist per user, up to 25 items per checklist.*

 ## Features